RiverTwilight/rene.wang/posts/en-US/Coding/setup-new-ubuntu-server.md

 For more on Certbot, visit this [page](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal).

-## Use Github action for automention
+## Use GitHub action for automention

 We’ll create a github action to let the production always use latest code from master branch.
 Let’s start with writting github action file.